palazzem/ansible-portable/README.md

 We accept external contributions even though the project is mostly designed for [personal needs](http://hanzo.sh).
 If you think the build system can be done better, feel free to open a GitHub issue and to discuss your suggestion.

+If you want to review the code and see what it does, you can check:
+* `Dockerfile` that prepares an `archlinux/base` container with dependencies to prepare the archive
+* `requirements.txt` that includes what you are going to include in the archive
+* `build.sh` that installs Ansible in a folder and prepares the archive in `builds/`